-However, if you’re willing to pay between $37 and $84, you’ll find yourself among the locals, near the famed Long Street for the best nightlife events and all its awesome glory!
-The above dwellings may not be the highest of class, but they are highly reviewed and once a room has been rented out, you can fit as many of your friends in there with you as you’d like!
+However, if you’re willing to pay between $37 and $84, you’ll find yourself among the locals, near the famed Long Street Cape Town clubs for the best nightlife events and all its awesome glory!
+The above dwellings may not be the highest class, but they are highly reviewed, and once a room has been rented out, you can fit as many of your friends in there with you as you’d like!

 Hotels in Cape Town can vary in price quite drastically.
 If it’s on the coastline or near the local hotspots, you’ll find yourself spending a fortune per person (between $300 and $900) a night.
-From the local Protea Hotel chain to the more luxurious POD Hotel in Camps Bay, you will be greeted in the mornings with breakfast and at nights with dinners, room service and so forth all to fulfill your needs!
+From the local Protea Hotel chain to the more luxurious POD Hotel in Camps Bay, you will be greeted in the mornings with breakfast and at night with dinners, room service, and so forth, all to fulfill your needs!
+You can find the best deals in below link trough Agoda right near the long street within your budget.

 It’s no secret that Cape Town nightlife is what drives the city’s economy.
 It’s here that we find the locals as well as the tourists blending in the streets in a grand combination, each to their own or in pairs, creating a vibrant, ecstatic atmosphere.